 Although Mother Nature doesn't always follow the rules, the weather in Southeast Asia is somewhat predictable.
-Most places in Southeast Asia experience two distinct seasons: wet and dry.
-Unless elevation is a factor, Southeast Asia is close enough to the Equator to stay warm throughout the year.
-Tropical or not, nights often feel cool after an afternoon of sightseeing in scorching temperatures.
+Most countries experience two distinct seasons: wet and dry.
+Unless you're up in elevation, this region of the world sits close enough to the equator to stay warm throughout the year.
+And, tropical or not, nights often feel cool, anyway, after an afternoon of sightseeing in scorching temperatures.

 Different Countries in Southeast Asia

 In northern Thailand, the dry season extends from November through May, with the latter half of that time period experiencing higher relative temperatures.
 Expect temperatures to hover around 86 F/ 30 C in Bangkok during this time.
 The rainy season up north starts in May and ends in November.
 In places like Chiang Mai and Pai, this means cloudy, hot, and sticky weather, but with less rainfall than southern destinations.
 Southern Thailand is different however, with the east and west coasts experiencing a slightly offset rainy season.